progit/progit/es-es/02-git-basics/01-chapter2.markdown

 	$ git remote
 	origin

-## Tagging ##
+## Creando etiquetas ##
+> Tagging

+Como muchos VCSs, Git tiene la habilidad de etiquetar puntos específicos en la historia como importantes.
+Generalmente la gente usa esta funcionalidad para marcar publicaciones (v1.0 y así).
+En esta seccion aprenderas como listar las etiquetas disponibles, como crear nuevas etiquetas y cuales son los diferentes tipos de etiquetas

-Like most VCSs, Git has the ability to tag specific points in history as being important.
+> Like most VCSs, Git has the ability to tag specific points in history as being important.
 Generally, people use this functionality to mark release points (v1.0, and so on).
 In this section, you’ll learn how to list the available tags, how to create new tags, and what the different types of tags are.

+### Listando tus etiquetas ###
-### Listing Your Tags ###
+> Listing Your Tags

+Listar las etiquetas disponibles en Git es sencillo, Simplemente escribe `git tag`:
-Listing the available tags in Git is straightforward.
+> Listing the available tags in Git is straightforward.
 Just type `git tag`:

 	$ git tag
 	v0.1
 	v1.3

+Este comando lista las etiquetas en orden alfabético; el orden en el que aparecen no tiene real importancia.
-This command lists the tags in alphabetical order; the order in which they appear has no real importance.
+> This command lists the tags in alphabetical order; the order in which they appear has no real importance.

+También puedes buscar etiquetas que cumplan un patrón particular.
+El repositorio fuente de Git, por ejemplo, tiene mas de 240 etiquetas.
+Si solo estas interesado en mirar en la serie 1.4.2, puedes ejecutar esto:
-You can also search for tags with a particular pattern.
+> You can also search for tags with a particular pattern.
 The Git source repo, for instance, contains more than 240 tags.
 If you’re only interested in looking at the 1.4.2 series, you can run this:

 	$ git tag -l 'v1.4.2.*'
 	v1.4.2.1